State Historic Site

 Part of the reason staff work at Trail End is because they love history - particularly local history.
 And they love to write about it.
 The articles reprinted here relate either to localized events or how world events impacted the Sheridan area.

 As part of Trail End's 2017-2018 exhibit, "Wake Up, America: Life at Home During the War, 1917-1918," we'll be posting excerpts from correspondence received from Sheridan area soldiers and sailors stationed both on the front lines and in America.
+CLICK HERE to see the list of correspondents.

 Every now and then, Trail End staff uncover information of interest that they just can't help but share with Trail End Guilds members.
 The following articles were first presented in either Trail End Notes or The Buzz.